![]() Index |

 If you aim for an environment/landscape/group style photo that includes living bird/wildlife subjects,

 However, when capturing Using a Focal length is not the only important aspect when choosing a long lens.
-You may also consider other factors, for example: Camera compatibility, price, size, apertures, bokeh, sharpness, total weight, weight distribution, focus (manual/autofocus), optical stabilization options (vibration reduction, optical image stabilization, panoration stabilization), chromatic aberration reduction, weather sealing, closest closeup distance, sound noise, ergonomics, choosing either a prime a lens, or internal/external zoom lens etc. Usually, you may need to "sacrifice" some level of image quality, and/or low light capabilities,
+You may also consider other factors, for example: Camera compatibility, frame rate compatibility, price, size, available apertures, bokeh, sharpness, total weight, weight distribution, focus (manual/autofocus), optical stabilization options for photo/video (vibration reduction, optical image stabilization, panoration stabilization), chromatic aberration reduction, weather sealing, closest closeup distance, sound noise, ergonomics, ARCA-SWISS compatibility, choosing either a prime a lens, or internal/external zoom lens etc. Usually, you may need to "sacrifice" some level of image quality, and/or low light capabilities,

 as a compromise, if your budget constraints, and/or other practical demands,

-are not compatible with expensive/heavy/large long lens options,
+are not compatible with very expensive/heavy/large long lens options,

 that otherwise may provide a slightly higher potential for the very best image quality.